TNC Coin (TNC) Price Reaches $0.0002 on Major Exchanges

-TNC Coin (TNC) traded 0% higher against the US dollar during the 24 hour period ending at 15:00 PM Eastern on August 3rd.
-TNC Coin has a market capitalization of $1.43 million and $9.99 worth of TNC Coin was traded on exchanges in the last 24 hours.
-One TNC Coin coin can currently be bought for approximately $0.0002 or 0.00000000 BTC on major exchanges.
-During the last seven days, TNC Coin has traded 7.8% higher against the US dollar.
+TNC Coin (TNC) traded down 16.2% against the US dollar during the one day period ending at 15:00 PM ET on August 9th.
+One TNC Coin coin can currently be purchased for about $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
+TNC Coin has a total market cap of $1.17 million and $24.96 worth of TNC Coin was traded on exchanges in the last 24 hours.
+During the last week, TNC Coin has traded down 17.8% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.